 In 1935 we learned some of the secrets of textiles traveling along the silk road.

 Our founder had the idea of introducing the Japanese barefoot lifestyle with these textiles to the mantra of ‘A Warm Welcome for Every Foot’.
-Our carpets are the only carpets in Japan to be completely manufactured in house; spinning, dying, weaving, after-sales care.
+Our carpets are the only carpets in Japan to be completely manufactured in house; spinning, dyeing, weaving, after-sales care.

 Every facet of the carpet is carefully handled by our integrated production system.